HCBravoLab/yanagi/README.md

 ...
 ````

-2. <output-name>.meta: A file of metadata describing the structure of each segment and how it was formed.
+2. ``<output-name>.fa.meta``: A file of metadata describing the structure of each segment and how it was formed.

 ```
 segID	chrom	geneID	txAnnIDs	binIDs	st	end	strand